mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 To avoid this, the capacitors can be discharged.
-For every combat round the white globe generator is switched off, the capacitors discharge an amount of damage equal to 1% of the ship’s total tonnage multiplied by 10% of the tonnage of the ship’s power plant.
+For every combat round the white globe generator is switched off, the capacitors discharge an amount of damage equal to 1% of the ship's total tonnage multiplied by 10% of the tonnage of the ship's power plant.

 NEW OPTIONS

-Advanced systems installed on board a ship can radically alter its capabilities, allowing it to perform beyond the specifications of what is considered ‘normal’ in the galaxy.
+Advanced systems installed on board a ship can radically alter its capabilities, allowing it to perform beyond the specifications of what is considered ‘normal' in the galaxy.

 COLLECTORS